SarbajitSarkar2006/Bash_Practice/README.md

 * Shell Script that counts the number of words in a line of text.
 The line text will be provided as command line arguments.
 * Shell Script/Program to check whether a given string is a Palindrome or not.
 * Shell Script/Program to print the command line arguments in reverse order.
+* Write a Shell Script/Program to modify the cal command of UNIX to include the following
+i) Print the current month and current year when called without parameter. ii)Print the calendar of the month of the current year if only one argument between 1 and 12.
 ## 🛠️ How to Run

 To execute any of these scripts on your local machine: